JohnTrunix/UbuntuBudgieSetup/README.md

 # UbuntuBudgieSetup

 ## General
-This cheat sheet is my personal setup after a reinstallation of Ubuntu Budgie 20.04
+This cheat sheet is my personal setup after a reinstallation of Ubuntu Budgie 20.04.
+I try to keep it up to date!

 First always do: